erwin09chauhan/kiwiMind/README.md

     API --> AI[Application Insights]
 ```

-The backend follows **Clean Architecture** — the domain and application logic don't depend on any infrastructure.
-AI providers sit behind interfaces (`IEmbeddingService`, `IChatCompletionService`), so Azure OpenAI can be swapped for a local model without touching business logic.
-In fact, the app ships with deterministic **fake** providers so the entire pipeline runs locally with **zero AI cost or API keys**.
+The backend follows **Clean Architecture** — the domain and application logic don't depend on any infrastructure. **The live demo runs on real Azure OpenAI** (`gpt-5-mini` for chat, `text-embedding-3-small` for embeddings).
+Because those providers sit behind interfaces (`IEmbeddingService`, `IChatCompletionService`), the same code also has deterministic **fake** implementations that kick in when no Azure OpenAI config is present — so anyone can run the entire pipeline locally with **zero AI cost or API keys**, and Azure OpenAI could be swapped for a local model without touching business logic.

 ---